ludc/video_games_and_deep_reinforcement_learning/index.md

 * **October, 2022 (not published yet):** [Using GPU for fast computations in the ECS]()

-gymecs allows  to naturrally integrate processings mmades on GPU to drastically speed-up computations and speed-up game dynamics.
-We show how classical GPU librairies can be used in the ECS and provide an example using JAX.
+gymecs allows to naturraly integrate processings made on GPU to drastically speed-up computations and to speed-up game dynamics.
+We show how classical GPU librairies can be used in the ECS and provide an example using JAX allowin to have millions of frames per second (without rendering).

 * **October, 2022 (not published yet):** [Integrating 3D Physics in the game]()